tanmaymishra-002/tanmaymishra-002/README.md

 * **Python** – My primary language for Machine Learning, data analysis, and automation.
 * **Java** – Used for Data Structures & Algorithms and building a strong problem-solving foundation.
-* **SQL** – Essential for working with databases and managing structured data efficiently.
 * **Git** – A version control system that helps track changes and manage projects effectively.
 * **GitHub** – A platform for hosting projects, showcasing work, and collaborating with developers.
 * **Machine Learning** – Exploring supervised learning algorithms, model building, and data-driven solutions.